Clarence Richeson: Mental health history

 Affidavits taken in 1912 revealed a family history of mental health problems.
-An uncle on his mother's side was committed, in 1883, to Western State Hospital, Staunton, VA, and died there in the violent-patient ward a year later.
+An uncle on his mother's side was committed, in 1883, to Western State Hospital, Staunton, Virginia, and died there in the violent-patient ward a year later.
 A first cousin was confined to an asylum in Missouri.
 Seven other first or second cousins were described as deranged or insane.
 Throughout his life physicians and alienists thought heredity played some role in his mental disorders.

 A great deal is known about Clarence Richeson's life.
-Dr. Lloyd Vernon Briggs, Director of the MA Mental Health Society, was asked by Governor Eugene N. Foss on April 29, 1912, to examine Richeson and determine his mental condition.
+Dr. Lloyd Vernon Briggs, Director of the Massachusetts Mental Health Society, was asked by Governor Eugene N. Foss on April 29, 1912, to examine Richeson and determine his mental condition.
 Dr. Briggs clearly put a lot of thought and effort into the Governor's request.
 Most of what is known about Richeson is from a large variety of affidavits from people that had close contact with Richeson.
 Importantly he also recorded discussions with Richeson which are abstracted below.

 At age three Richeson fell down the front steps, leaving a lifetime "knubble" on the back of his head.
 This was the first of at least five significant traumas to the head he received during his lifetime also affecting his physical and mental health.
 When he was six, his brother struck him in the head and he "slept" until the doctor arrived.
 That left a 2 1/2 inch scar.
 At age seven, he fell off a horse and his head struck a rock.
 That left a 3-inch bald spot.
 He had a headache and ringing in his head for the next five years.
 Also in childhood he was hit in the head by a child holding a rock and was unconscious for 24 hours.